nyplex/Simon-game/readme.md

 <h1 align="center">Testing</h1>

-When the users arrive on the website's main page, they are welcomed by a modal window where they can configure the game.
-The users can choose the game's theme, the numbers of payers, the level of difficulties and the mode they want to play.
+When the user arrives on the website's main page, they are welcomed by a modal window where they can configure the game.
+The users can choose the game's theme, the numbers of players, the level of difficulty and the mode they want to play in.
 They also have the possiblity to read the rules.

-When the user launch the game, if more than 1 player, a new modal will open for the users to enter the name of each players.
-If single player, the game will launch.
+When the user launches the game, if there are more than 1 player, a new modal will open for the users to enter the name of each player.
+If there is only a single player, the game will launch.

-During the game, if the players loose, the game over modal will open displaying the results.
-On this modal, the user can either restart the game with the same configuration or setup a new game.
+During the game, if the players loose, the 'game over' modal will open displaying the results.
+On this modal, the user can either restart the game with the same configuration or set up a new game.

-At any time during the game, the users car restart or setup the game using the button in the header.
+At any time during the game, the users car restart or set up the game using the button in the header.

-No bug have been found in the application.
+No bugs have been found in the application.

 <h1 align="center">Deployment</h1>